 During Patricia’s second surgery, due to loss of blood she was given a blood transfusion that included blood coagulation factor VII, one of the proteins that cause blood to clot, to help control bleeding.

 Patricia is only 3 years old and she has had five surgeries already.
 Her coarctation of the aorta will be monitored for narrowing and her aorta can be opened back up by a heart catherization, so hopefully she will not require any more heart surgeries.

 Patty has four children at home and is thankful for the donation of blood that helped save the life of her youngest child.
 Patty and her family believe that it is critically important that people who are able to donate blood will take the time to do so because no one knows who the next person is that will need a life-saving blood transfusion.

-Please thank Ruth for sharing her story by donating the gift of life — your blood — at the 15th Annual Okeechobee Blood Roundup on Nov.
-21 and 22, from 9 a.m. to 5 p.m., at the Freshman Campus Auditorium.
-All blood donors will receive a commemorative Roundup T-shirt, a $10 gift card and a $5 Golden Corral certificate.
-Make an appointment on line at OneBlood.org.
+Please thank Patty for sharing her daughter’s story from 2013 by donating the gift of life — your blood — at the 15th Annual Okeechobee Blood Roundup on Nov.
+21 and 22 at the Freshman Campus Auditorium.
+All blood donors will receive a commemorative Roundup T-shirt and refreshments.